dspray95/open-recipe/README.md

-# open-recipe
+# Open Recipe
-Generating an Open Recipe Database
+Generating an Open Recipe Database with Python, Scrapy, and xpath.

+# Usage